input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 -   **Non-hardened**

 The only distinction here is that **hardened** keys allow only generation of child secret keys out of parent secret keys.
-Thus, for to derive a child key for a hardened, you have to own private key. **Non-hardened** keys allow one to derive a child public key out of a parent public key (not having a secret key available).
+Thus, to derive a child key for a hardened key, you have to own the private key. **Non-hardened** keys allow one to derive a child public key out of a parent public key (not having the secret key available).

 Each child is assigned a 4-byte index `i`: